 Opening: The chairperson shall call the hearing to order, introduce the participants, and announce the purpose of the hearing.
+All testimony shall be taken under oath; the oath shall be administered by the hearing panel chair.

 Review of Alleged Violations: The chairperson shall distribute copies of the alleged violations to the members of the committee, read the alleged violations aloud, and ask the student if he or she has received the alleged violations.
 No alleged violations shall be made other than the specific alleged violations provided to the student at the meeting described in the Preliminary Procedures and on the formal notice letter sent to the student (described in the Hearing Procedure).
 If the answer is in the affirmative, the hearing shall proceed.
-If the answer is in the negative, the Administrator may present information to rebut the student's denial of notice.
+If the answer is in the affirmation to rebut the student's denial of notice.
 The chairperson shall decide whether or not to proceed with the hearing.
 If the hearing must be rescheduled, it shall be held within five (5) days, unless otherwise mutually agreed upon by mutual concurrence of all parties.